Where to Stay in Kotor

 From budget-friendly hostels to luxury hotels, here's what's available.

-Boutique Hotels in Old Town
+Private Room in Old Town House

 Booking Tips